Your support will help provide care for our neighbors in need — during today’s crisis and beyond.

 HOW YOU CAN MAKE A DIFFERENCE:

-As COVID-19 continues to spread across our community, our neighbors experiencing homelessness need your support.
+As COVID-19 continues, our neighbors experiencing homelessness need your support.
 Dell Medical School’s Dr. Tim Mercer and Dr. Audrey Kuang are teaming up with community partners to develop long-term, sustainable methods to provide care for people experiencing homelessness.

 Your gift today will be matched dollar for dollar up to $100,000 through the generosity of JP’s Peace, Love & Happiness Foundation.